crackls/RT_1_Assignment_2/README.md

-Research Track 1: first Assignment
+Research Track 1: second Assignment
 ================================

 Here in this repository you can find the c++ code for the second assignment of the course Research Track 1,